 Coronavirus cases, deaths rise in Arab countries

-Over 31.2 million COVID-19 cases have been reported worldwide with recoveries exceeding 21.3 million, according to figures compiled by US-based Johns Hopkins University.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+More than 123 million cases have been reported worldwide, with recoveries now over 69.7 million, according to figures compiled by US-based Johns Hopkins University.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.